NupurThakur27/NupurThakur27/README.md

 - 💬 Ask me about ...
 -->

- 🔭 I’m currently working on Go, Postgres, Docker, k8s, GCP, AWS
+ 🔭 I’m currently working on AWS, Terraform, DevOPs

- 🌱 I’m currently learning k8s, cronjobs
+ 🌱 I’m currently learning Terraform

  📫 How to reach me: